chinapandaman/PyPDFForm/docs/dev_changes.md

 ## Merge process

 Your PR will be reviewed before merging into the master branch.
+In the case where your changes are too large to leave review comments, you will likely be asked to reopen your PR against a new feature branch so that your changes can be revised/refactored to the appropriate code structure.

-On top of that, it needs to run through some CI checks:
+On top of that, your PR needs to run through some CI checks:

 * Pylint on the source code.
 * Tests will be run on three mainstream operating systems: `ubuntu`, `windows`, and `macos`, and across all Python versions the library supports on each OS.